todogroup/governance/README.md

 * About TODO charter
 * About TODO Steering Committee (TSC)
 * About TODO structure
-* Fill new proposals by the community
+* File new proposals by the community
 * Manage General Member teams and individuals
    * Onboard
    * Offboard